 Frankincense raw powder has several uses that can be used in combination with herbs, spices and oils.
 This tree resin has been used since ancient times by many cultures in medicinal treatments.

 Frankincense comes from the Bosweillia tree, which is found in Oman, Somalia, Ethiopia, Yemen, the southern Arabian Peninsula, and India.
 Frankincense raw powder itself comes from the hardened oleo resin of the Bosweillia trees.
 To obtain the oleo gum, slits are cut in the bark of the trees and a milk-white fluid leaks out.
 This fluid is collected and hardened.
 The hardened fluid is sometimes referred to as frankincense tears.

-The hardened tears are whitish, whitish-yellow or have a greenish tinge, depending on the variety of Bosweillia tree from which they were extracted.
-The tears have a pleasant, sweet and woody odor that smells slightly of camphor.
+The hardened tears are whitish, whitish-yellow or have a greenish tinge, depending on the variety of Bosweillia tree they're extracted.
+The tears have a pleasant, sweet and woody aroma that smells slightly of camphor.
 When rubbed together, the tears give off a little bit of powder.

 Frankincense Raw Powder

 Frankincense tears can be ground down into raw powder.
 The powder is also known as Boswellia extract.
 The color, scent and character of the powder will depend on the type of Bosweillia tree from which the resin was drawn.